lord-saumagen/DataObjectExtension/README.md

 #### Default behavior

-The 'IsEqualTo' function does a duck type compare with another function and returns true if the comparison passed, otherwise false.
+The 'IsEqualTo' function does a duck type compare with another object and returns true if the comparison passed, otherwise false.
 A 'duck type' compare means the 'other' object can be of any type.
 There is no need that the current object and the other object are of the same type.
 The other object just has to have properties with the same name and type.

 The comparison of the object takes part in three steps.